Myriopteris lanosa: Distribution and habitat

 Myriopteris lanosa is found in the Appalachian Mountains from Connecticut southwest to Alabama, north through middle Tennessee into the Shawnee Hills and west through the Ozarks.
 Outlying populations can be found ranging to Wisconsin, the Oklahoma Panhandle, Louisiana, and west Florida.
 One specimen was collected by Edgar T. Wherry in Harrison, McLennan County, Texas, in 1925; while it is believed to be authentic, there is little suitable habitat in the county and extensive sand and gravel quarrying have rendered its relocation unlikely.

 It grows in shallow soil on rocky slopes and ledges, although not usually on cliff faces, at an altitude from 100 to 800 m.
 It is not particularly sensitive to rock type, growing on limestone, granite and sandstone, among others.
 It can also grow in open woodlands and other open areas.

 Ecology and conservation

-The species is globally secure, but is threatened in some states at the edge of its range.
-It has become extinct in Delaware, and is only known historically from New York.
-NatureServe considers it to be critically imperiled in Connecticut, Louisiana, and Texas, imperiled in Indiana, Kansas, Mississippi, and New Jersey, and vulnerable in Illinois.
+The species is globally secure (G5), but is threatened in some states at the edge of its range.
+It has become extinct in Delaware.
+NatureServe considers it to be critically imperiled (S1) in Connecticut, Louisiana, Mississippi, New Jersey, New York, Ohio and Texas, imperiled (S2) in Kansas, and vulnerable (S3) in Illinois and Indiana.